-ENVIRONMENTAL IMPACTS Potentially Significant Issues Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) 5.
+ENV /IRONMENTAL IMPACTS Potentially Significant Issues Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) 5.
 CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
-X 1, 2, 17 b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
-X 1, 2, 11 c) Disturb any human remains, including those interred outside of dedicated cemeteries?
-X 1, 2
+Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to in §15064.5?
+X 1, 2, 3

+ENVIRONMENTAL IMPACTS Potentially Significant Issues Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Checklist Source(s) b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
+X 1, 2, 3, 8 c) Disturb any human remains, including those interred outside of dedicated cemeteries?
+X 1, 2, 3

-- a) Less Than Significant Impact.
-Because the properties are not eligible for listing in the National Register, California Register, or in the Historic Resources Inventory as a Candidate City Landmark, they are not considered historical resources under CEQA.
-The project, therefore, would have a less than significant impact on historic resources. - b) Less Than Significant with Mitigation Incorporated.
-Based on the archaeological literature review prepared for the project (Appendix D), no archaeological sites have been identified in the project area.
-The project site has a low sensitivity for historic-era archaeological deposits, and a low sensitivity for buried pre-contact archaeological deposits within the project area.
-The project involves the demolition of two existing single-family residences and accessory structures, subdivision of the two existing lots into eight residential lots and one common access lot, and the construction of five new single-family residences with attached accessory dwelling units (ADUs), two attached single-family residences, and two deed-restricted affordable housing stacked flat condominiums, which could possibly uncover unknown archaeological resources.
+- a) No Impact.
+The project site is vacant and does not contain any historic structures, therefore the project would have no impact to historical resources. - b) Less Than Significant Impact.
+Based on the archaeological literature review prepared for the project, no archaeological sites have been identified in the project's vicinity.
+The project site has a low sensitivity for historic-era archaeological deposits, and a low to moderate sensitivity for buried pre-contact archaeological deposits within the project area.
+The project involves the construction of three new three-story townhome buildings, which would require new foundations and soil excavation.
+As a result, it is possible that older soils with archaeological remains may be encountered during construction.